 This fall, M-WERC announced its first partnership, with Grid-Connected Advanced Power Electronics Systems (GRAPES), another consortium in the Power and Controls arena.
 GRAPES’ mission is to accelerate the adoption and insertion of power electronics into the electric grid in order to improve system stability, flexibility, robustness, and economy.
 GRAPES currently has 16 members representing utility companies, defense contractors, equipment manufacturers, and component suppliers.
 GRAPES features outstanding facilities to support the activities of the center and its researchers.
 Made up of academic expert from UW-Milwaukee, the University of Arkansas and the University of South Carolina the research teams employ specialized tools for ongoing research in modeling and physical power systems.

 GRAPES’ Industrial Advisory board directs the research conducted by GRAPES.
 During the course of the year, members provide input through the strategic planning process.
-As a board member of GRAPES, M-WERC participated earlier this month in the first proposal process where GRAPES approved $260,000 in new research, including three research projects at UW-Milwaukee.
+As a board member of GRAPES, M-WERC supported efforts to direct $260,000 in new research, including three research projects at UW-Milwaukee.
 Four of the projects that were identified by GRAPES compliment M-WERC’s extreme power conversion research pipeline.

 A partnership with a consortium like GRAPES helps M-WERC build upon its strength as an agent for collaborative research growth.